 Maximum penalty: $20 000.

+Note:

-Note 1: The safety of offshore exploration and mining activities is governed by the Mines Safety and Inspection Act 1994 — see the definition of “exploration operations” and paragraphs (a) and (j) of the definition of “mining operations” in section 4(1) of that Act.
+1. The safety of offshore exploration and mining activities is governed by the Mines Safety and Inspection Act 1994 — see the definition of “exploration operations” and paragraphs (a) and (j) of the definition of “mining operations” in section 4(1) of that Act.

-Note 2: Under section 38A(3) and (5) the consent of the Minister is required to the carrying out of offshore exploration or mining activities in a marine nature reserve, marine park or marine management area.
+2. Under section 38A(3) and (5) the consent of the Minister is required to the carrying out of offshore exploration or mining activities in a marine nature reserve, marine park or marine management area.
 Section 38A(7) and (8) also contain provisions about the disturbance of certain parts of marine nature reserves and restricted areas.

 184. Licence holder must keep specified records etc.